kakusingh120/DIP/Experiment4/README.md

-## 📁 Practical 4 – JPEG & Arithmetic Coding
+## 📁 Experiment 4 – JPEG & Arithmetic Coding

 This practical focuses on **lossy and entropy-based compression techniques** using: